Köhler theory

-Köhler theory describes the process in which water vapor condenses and forms liquid cloud drops, and is based on equilibrium thermodynamics.
-It combines the Kelvin effect, which describes the change in saturation vapor pressure due to a curved surface, and Raoult's Law, which relates the saturation vapor pressure to the solute.
-It is an important process in the field of cloud physics.
+Köhler theory describes the vapor pressure of aqueous aerosol particles in thermodynamic equilibrium with a humid atmosphere.
+It is used in atmospheric sciences and meteorology to determine the humidity at which a cloud is formed.
+Köhler theory combines the Kelvin effect, which describes the change in vapor pressure due to a curved surface, with Raoult's Law, which relates the vapor pressure to the solute concentration.
 It was initially published in 1936 by Hilding Köhler, Professor of Meteorology in the Uppsala University.